hideyukiinada/examples/tensorflow/graph2.md

   op: "Identity"
   input: "jungle/lion"
 ```
-will tell that "jungle/lion/read" maps to second item "Read the value of the lion variable node".
+This maps to second item "Get the value of the lion variable node".

 As for "jungle/add/y", the value is set to 27 so it is for the first item "Create a constant node".
 ```